-■ The Slide area in the upper half of the page displays the contents of each slide.

-- The Notes area in the lower half of the page displays the notes that you have entered for each slide.
-Like the content area of slide masters, this area also contains a hierarchical bulleted list, as described in the section "Changing the text formatting in masters", page 95. - The other areas (Header area, Footer area, etc.) display the content of the header and footer, as described in the section "Creating headers and footers", page 71.
+- The Slide area in the upper half of the page displays the contents of each slide. - The Notes area in the lower half of the page displays the notes that you have entered for each slide.
+This area contains a hierarchical bulleted list, as described in the section Changing the text formatting in masters. - The other areas (Header area, Footer area, etc.) display the content of the header and footer, as described in the section Creating headers and footers.